-The EHS office will maintain a list of the hazardous chemicals used by staff and update the list as necessary.
-The list will be updated immediately upon receipt upon receipt of any chemical.
+Each work area (including laboratory principal investigators) will maintain a list of the hazardous chemicals used by staff and update the list as necessary.
+The list will be updated immediately upon receipt of any chemical and annually audited for accuracy.
 The identity of each chemical on the list must match the name on the container label and the same on the safety data sheet.
-The chemical inventory list is located in EHS lists.
+The chemical inventory should be made available to EHS upon request.